hakluke/hakluke/README.md

 # 👨‍💻 About me

 My name is Luke Stephens.
 I'm a dad, husband and hacker!
 I do a lot of bug bounties.
-I work for Bugcrowd, but this account is for my personal projects.
+I am the founder of a cyber security consultancy called [Haksec](https://haksec.io), but this account is for my personal projects.

 # 🧐 Find Me
 * 💻 Website: [hakluke.com](https://hakluke.com)